isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Reconsideration and Appeal.md

 </li><li><input type="checkbox" id="accordion2">
 <label for="accordion2">What is the process for submitting a reconsideration application and are there any fees?</label><div>
 <p>Parties may seek reconsideration from the Minister within 14 calendar days after receiving the decision.
-They may use the&nbsp;<a href="https://www.osir.gov.sg/forms/reconsideration-and-appeal-forms" rel="noopener nofollow" target="_blank">Reconsideration Application Form </a> and email the completed form to&nbsp;<a href="mailto:submissions@osir.gov.sg" rel="noopener noreferrer nofollow" target="_blank">submissions@osir.gov.sg</a>.</p>
+They may use the <a href="https://www.osir.gov.sg/forms/reconsideration-and-appeal-forms" rel="noopener nofollow" target="_blank"> Reconsideration Application Form </a> and email the completed form to&nbsp;<a href="mailto:submissions@osir.gov.sg" rel="noopener noreferrer nofollow" target="_blank">submissions@osir.gov.sg</a>.</p>

 <p>There are no fees payable when submitting a reconsideration application. </p>

 <p>The Minister's decision must be complied with and remains in effect until it is cancelled or substituted on reconsideration.
 No further reconsideration can be made after Minister makes a decision on the reconsideration application.</p>

-<p>Parties may wish to refer to&nbsp;<a href="https://www.osir.gov.sg/about-sira/reconsideration-and-appeal/" rel="noopener nofollow" target="_blank">Reconsideration Process </a>&nbsp;for a step-by-step process flow.</p></div>
+<p>Parties may wish to refer to <a href="https://www.osir.gov.sg/about-sira/reconsideration-and-appeal/" rel="noopener nofollow" target="_blank">Reconsideration Process </a> for a step-by-step process flow.</p></div>

 </li><li><input type="checkbox" id="accordion3">
 <label for="accordion3">What is the process for submitting an appeal and are there any fees?</label><div>